Russell Street bombing: Arrests

 Under police questioning, Zelinka admitted that he knew Peter Reed through his association with Craig Minogue, Zelinka also admitted that he saw Craig Minogue pulling into the garage of Zelinka's home in a Holden Commodore identical to the bomb car.
-Zelinka also stated that Craig Minogue had paid for Zelinka and his girlfriend to fly to Sydney for the Easter holiday with airline tickets dated, the day before the bombing occurred, with the return airline tickets dated for after the bombing.
-Zelinka stated the when he and his girlfriend returned from Sydney after the bombing, he saw the Minogue brothers filling up a small trailer and was told by Craig Minogue that he and his brother were moving out from Zelinka's home.
-Zelinka then admitted that Craig Minogue had told him to grab the lid of the metal rubbish bin and put it on the a pile in the trailer.
+Zelinka also stated that Craig Minogue had paid for Zelinka and his girlfriend to fly to Sydney for the Easter holiday with airline tickets dated the day before the bombing occurred, and the return tickets dated for after the bombing.
+Zelinka stated that when he and his girlfriend returned from Sydney after the bombing, he saw the Minogue brothers filling up a small trailer and was told by Craig Minogue that he and his brother were moving out from Zelinka's home.
+Zelinka then admitted that Craig Minogue had told him to grab the lid of the metal rubbish bin and put it on a pile of rubbish in the trailer.
 When the detectives asked about the pile in the trailer, Zelinka admitted that the Minogue Brothers took the pile in the trailer to a rubbish tip.

 Zelinka then told the detectives that while the Minogue brothers were staying at his home, they were visited on several occasions before the bombing by an associate known to Craig Minogue.
 Zelinka described the associate as an older male aged in his fifties who was referred to as "Stan the Man", Zelinka's description of "Stan the Man" matched armed robber, Stanley Brian Taylor.

-Born 28 September 1937, Stan Taylor had an extensive criminal record dating back to his childhood in the late 1940s.
+Born 28 September 1937, Stan Taylor had an extensive criminal record dating back to his childhood in the mid 1940s.
 Taylor first came attention to the authorities at the age of 8 when he was arrested for truancy and spent two years in the Bayswater Boys Home at The Basin where he was subjected to physical abuse from the other inmates and staff and had been introduced to a life of crime.
 In 1949, he was arrested again after being caught fishing in a prohibited area.
-During his young adult years, Taylor had been in and out of jail on criminal charges relating to theft of motorcycles and burglary.
-In 1961, Taylor was convicted of an armed robbery on a milk bar in Clayton and was sent to Pentridge's notorious H Division where he met Ronald Ryan.
-While in prison, Ryan approached Taylor and offered Taylor to take part in Ryan's infamous 1965 escape, but Taylor refused.
-Instead, Taylor and another prisoner escaped from Pentridge only to be recaptured five days later during which, he committed seven bank robberies.
+During his early adult years, Taylor had been in and out of jail on criminal charges relating to burglary and motorcycle theft.

+In 1961, Taylor was convicted of an armed robbery of a milk bar in Clayton and was sent to Pentridge and housed in the notorious H Division where he met Ronald Ryan.
+While in H Division, Ryan approached Taylor and offered him to take part in Ryan's infamous 1965 escape, but Taylor refused.
+Instead, Taylor and another prisoner escaped from Pentridge.
+While on the run, Taylor committed seven bank robberies before recaptured five days after escaping from Pentridge.
 While in prison, Taylor became a model prisoner and took part in several prison stage shows.
 In 1971, Taylor was interviewed in a television documentary about life inside Pentridge.

 After his release in 1978, Taylor became a social worker to help young men avoid a life of crime.
 As a bit-part actor, Taylor starred in a 1979 episode of Prisoner.